 10 Ways To Keep Your Wedding Budget Under $10,000!

-Happy wedding season Bottle and Heels family!
+Happy wedding season!
 I love weddings, and when I say that I love them I mean that I am obsessed with them.
 So when I was getting ready to plan my own wedding and read that the average cost of weddings in the US was $31,000 I knew right away that I was going to have find ways to cut costs and save in whatever way I could.

 I am coming up on my two year wedding anniversary and since we are entering into prime marriage season I figured now would be the best time to share with you all how my husband and I pinched our pennies like crazy for a wedding of 350 guests!
 (We’re insane, I know).
 Hopefully these ten tips help ease your mind (and your bank accounts) and you can start focusing on what really matters – getting to spend a lifetime with your best friend!